pybites/challenges/04/README.md

 * Implement len() and getitem() magic (dunder) methods to make the UserTweets object iterable.

-* Save the generated data as CSV in the data subdirectory: data/<handle>.csv, columns: id_str,created_at,text
+* Save the generated data as CSV in the data subdirectory: data/some_handle.csv, columns: id_str,created_at,text

 ### Background

 * We posted two articles this week you might find useful in this context: [oop primer](http://pybit.es/oop-primer.html) and [Python's data model](http://pybit.es/python-data-model.html).

-* If you decide to use Tweepy, you might want to check its [API reference](http://docs.tweepy.org/en/v3.5.0/api.html) as well.
+* If you decide to use Tweepy, you might want to check its [API reference](http://docs.tweepy.org/en/v3.5.0/api.html).

 ### Tests